-The Doctor of Education (Ed.D.) is a post-master's program in education with four concentrations:
+The Doctor of Education (Ed.D.) is a post-master's program in education with five concentrations:

 - Curriculum & Instruction